js42721/fastrandom/README.md

 | WELL512a         | 2<sup>512</sup> - 1   | 16                 | 7.3      |

 <br>
-These generators are implemented in a non-thread-safe manner for the sake of performance.
-The recommended way to use them in a multithreaded application is to have each thread access its own isolated generator instance, thereby avoiding the need for synchronization or atomic updates.
+Be aware that these generators are implemented in a non-thread-safe manner for the sake of performance.
+In a multithreaded application, the recommended course of action is to have each thread access its own isolated generator instance, thereby avoiding the need for synchronization or atomic updates.